kestis/auto-speedtest/README.md

 ## Checking that the  script works

-Open the InfluxDB shell with your credentials `influx -username username -password password`
+After the script has been executed open the InfluxDB shell with your credentials `influx -username username -password password`

 Select the correct database for use `USE speedtest`